Chaotic-Cody/open-source-software/tutorials/WSL_GUI.md

 1. Restart WSL
 2. Type 'export DISPLAY=:0' into the terminal

+## Notes

+1. WSL doesn't natively support GUIs, and this is a workaround method that happens to work at this time.
+Hopefully Microsoft adds support so hacky workarounds like this don't have to exist.
+2. Xming doesn't claim to support Windows 10, but it is compatible as of 3/22/2019 on Windows 10 Version 10.0.17763 Build 17763.

 ## Protips

 1. Open your terminal with Administrator access - it'll save you a headache later.

+##### Author: Cody Messina 3/22/2019